al1brn/geonodes/generation/docgen/doc/section.md

 Hooks are applied each time comment is written in the documentation.

-With the following piece of code, all the occurences of TOTO in documentation will be replaced by _<Token replacement text>_.
+With the following piece of code, all the occurences of Token replacement text in documentation will be replaced by _Token replacement text_.

 ``` python
 Section.line_hook("TOKEN", "<Token replacement text>")